 - Has a fever higher than 103 F (39.4 C)

 These signs and symptoms may indicate croup — inflammation of the larynx and the airway just beneath it.
 Although croup can usually be treated at home, severe symptoms require medical attention.
-These symptoms also can indicate epiglottitis, an inflammation of the tissue that covers the windpipe (trachea), which can be life-threatening for children and adults.
+These symptoms also can indicate epiglottitis, an inflammation of the tissue that acts as a lid to cover the windpipe (trachea), which can be life-threatening for children and adults.

 You Are ...
 The Campaign for Mayo Clinic